How to apply to volunteer

 For more info about deposits please head to the deposits section of our FAQs!

-If this is your first time volunteering with us at a festival the refundable volunteer deposit is £145.
+If this is your first time volunteering with us at a festival the refundable volunteer deposit to volunteer at Leeds Festival is £145.

 If you've volunteered at a festival with us before the refundable volunteer deposit is discounted by 35% to £95.